imrenzo/shopping-companion/README.md

 # Sustainability Shopping Companion for LifeHack 2025

 ## Intro
-Our team has made a browser extension and mobile app that helps users make eco-friendly shopping decisions by providing real-time sustainability scores, clear visual impact indicators, and alternative product recommendations as they shop online.
+Our team has made a chrome browser extension and mobile app that helps users make eco-friendly shopping decisions by providing real-time sustainability scores, clear visual impact indicators, and alternative product recommendations as they shop online.
 The platform ensures reliable data through trusted third-party certifications, verified databases, and transparent sourcing methods.
 To encourage ongoing engagement, it includes personalized tips, gamified achievements, and seamless integration into popular e-commerce platforms.
 The user experience balances depth and simplicity through intuitive design and digestible insights tailored for everyday use.

 ## Getting Started